LStepanek/eRum_2020_image_processing_and_computer_vision_with_R/README.md

 ## How to prepare yourself before the workshop

-To make things even smoother, it would be great when you install the following R packages before the beginning of the workshop.
-We are using lots of packages we are neither authors nor maintainers of, so all the credits go to their original authors!
+To make things even smoother, it would be great when you install the following R packages before the beginning of the workshop. <b>We are using lots of packages we are neither authors nor maintainers of, so all the credits go to their original authors!</b>

 - The following packages,